thehaseebshah/garden/content/Public Rulebook/Current Rules.md

 	5. Breakfast
     1. Isolation for 30 Min
     2. No Devices for 30 Min
 	6. Not doing first 2 before Fajr time enters causes 1 P2.
+(Paused)
 6. _**Fajr Protocol:**_
     4. Yaasin
     6. Zikr Bil Jahr (if given)
     7. Jogging/cycling for at least 1 minute
     8. Once awake and conscious, we can not sleep without completing this rule. (paused)
     9. Not completing first 2 before Chasht time enters causes 1 P2.
+(Paused)
     10. No unforeseen circumstances count except forgetfulness or not having the alarm ring due to battery optimization.
 The forgetfulness rule can not be misused.
 7. _**Chasht Protocol:**_
     1. Ishraaq